School of Humanities

 A humanities education provides a deep knowledge of history, language, literature, philosophy and the visual arts, and an understanding of the contributions of influential thinkers, writers and artists from many cultures.
 The School of Humanities prepares students to be global citizens equipped with the tools of analysis, expression and cultural understanding required for leadership in today's world.
 Humanities students not only master a body of knowledge, they develop a set of portable skills needed for a lifetime – the ability to think critically, read deeply and communicate effectively.

-With 13 departments and nearly 30 majors and interdisciplinary programs, the School of Humanities offers a diverse curriculum.
-Humanities students develop understanding of local and global cultures through courses in 16 languages.
-They can choose majors and minors in areas including African American studies, art history, Asian American studies, East Asian languages and literatures, classics, comparative literature, English, European studies, film and media studies, French, German, global cultures, history, humanities and law, Italian studies, Latin American studies, literary journalism, philosophy, Portuguese, queer studies, religious studies, Russian studies, Spanish, visual studies (graduate only) and women’s studies.
+With 13 departments, over 20 majors and several interdisciplinary programs, the School of Humanities offers a diverse curriculum.
+Humanities students develop understanding of local and global cultures through courses in over a dozen languages.
+They can choose majors and/or minors in areas including African American studies, art history, Asian American studies, East Asian languages and literatures, classics, comparative literature, English, European studies, film and media studies, French, gender and sexuality studies, German studies, global cultures, history, humanities and law, Italian studies, Latin American studies, literary journalism, philosophy, queer studies, religious studies, Russian studies, Spanish and visual studies (graduate only).

 Interdisciplinary centers in the humanities bring together faculty, students, visiting lecturers and the public.
 The Humanities Center encourages and supports faculty members who bring the humanities into a larger public forum.
 The International Center for Writing and Translation supports writing, translation and research activities locally and globally.
 The Samuel Jordan Center for Persian Studies and Culture, in collaboration with the Claire Trevor School of the Arts, supports research, instruction and programming in Persian culture, language and history.
 The Humanities Collective brings faculty, students and the community together to consider links between humanities and technology while supporting the use of technology in humanities instruction.
 The Center for Asian Studies, jointly sponsored with the School of Social Sciences, enhances the study of Asia's many countries and cultures.
 The Thesaurus Linguae Graecae is a research center housing the most comprehensive digital library of Greek literature in the world.
 The Critical Theory Institute is composed of renowned UCI scholars who bring critical theory to bear on social and philosophical issues of global significance.